bbernstein/homebridge-snowsense/README.md

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge) that is a simple switch that automatically switches ON when it's going to snow soon and OFF a while after it stops snowing.

+## Important Upgrade Info

+**If upgrading from 1.0 to 1.1.
+We have changed weather provider to [DarkSky](https://darksky.net/dev) which uses latitude/longitude for location.**
+There are other changes as well, like separate config values for how long in advance and after snow is detected to turn on/off the switch.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`